❮ Return to Our Work

 • Now known as the Internet & Television Association, the NCTA is a major trade group that represents companies like Comcast, Verizon, AT&T, and gave congressional candidates more than $1.7 million in 2016.

 Mignon Clyburn, FCC Commissioner from May 2013 to November 2013: The daughter of Democratic Congressman James Clyburn, Mignon Clyburn has a mixed record on telecom regulation.
-She supported several positive FCC decisions, such as net neutrality, supporting the lifeline program to make broadband access more affordable for lower income families, and capping the rates that inmates have when making phone calls to their families.
+She supported several positive FCC decisions, such as net neutrality, supporting the lifeline program to make broadband access more affordable for lower-income families, and capping the rates that inmates have when making phone calls to their families.
 However, she also approved of the NBCUniversal/Comcast merger, the AT&T/DirecTV merger, as well as the Charter acquisition of Time Warner Cable and Bright House Net.
-Clyburn also supported spectrum auctions, a system which distributes the right to spectrum use through auctioning it off to telecom companies.
+Clyburn also supported spectrum auctions, a system that distributes the right to spectrum use by auctioning it off to telecom companies.
 Spectrum auctions have been criticized as often becoming an industry-friendly method of distributing spectrum use because, without the proper safeguards, it has often become a way that large communication companies engage in price collusion

 • 2020 – Present: RingCentral Board of Directors: